 - Customer service

 In each functional area, managers actively examine processes to identify and eliminate potential inefficiencies and bottlenecks.
 It aims to make business processes more effective and efficient.
-And, it can involve:
+It can involve:

 - Fix production system flaws to avoid system failure